Welding and Fabrication Technician

 In addition, you will have an opportunity to obtain industry related health and safety certifications.

-Employers want applicants who have mastered the techniques of the trade and have experience in welding, such as this program provides.
+Employers want applicants who have mastered the techniques of the trade and have experience in various types of welding, such as this program provides.
 These skills and characteristics will help you succeed in the welding field:

 - Very good manual dexterity, the ability to work quickly yet precisely, and good problem-solving skills